-MGR 11 Notification of hazardous circumstances and documentation in reports also at the same time, notify the audit client of the hazardous circumstances, to ensure that persons in control of the site implement, if possible, measures to eliminate or mitigate the hazardous circumstances as soon as reasonably practiable.
+MGR11 Notification of hazardous circumstances and documentation in reports implement, if possible, measures to eliminate or mitigate the hazardous circumstances as soon as reasonably practicable.

-→ Auditors must notify the EPA as soon as reasonably practicable if a hazardous circumstance described in the EPA publication Guidelines for the site contamination audit system is identified in the carrying out of an audit.
-Auditors must
+Auditors must notify the EPA as soon as reasonably practicable if a hazardous circumstance described in the EPA publication Guidelines for the site contamination audit system is identified in the carrying out of an audit.
+Auditors must also at the same time, notify the audit client of the hazardous circumstances, to ensure that persons in control of the site